 Foreign currency risk is the risk that the fair value of future cash flows of a financial instrument will fluctuate due to changes in foreign exchange rates.

-The Fund undertakes certain investment transactions denominated in foreign currencies, hence it is exposed to the effects of exchange rate fluctuations.
+The Fund undertakes certain investment transactions that are denominated in foreign currencies.
 Exchange rate exposures are managed within approved policy parameters.
-This exchange rate exposure is managed in line with the Fund's investment policies.
 The Fund's overall policy in foreign currency risk management remains unchanged from the previous reporting period.